teddylambert/PrisonBlock/README.md

 # Prison Block
-A Cloud-To-Butt look-alike for companies that use prison labor.
+A web browser extension to notify users of companies that use and/or support prison labor and the prison-industrial complex.

 If you have any other companies that you know use prison labor and want added to the list, feel free to contact me at teddy.lambert@gatech.edu or, if you know git, create a pull request and add the company to the `companies.md` file so we can review the addition!
 Before submitting a company, please read the 'Submitting Companies' section below.